solita/solita.github.com/_posts/2024-06-10-what-is-a-list-anyway.md

 Again we have a recursive definition with a base case of taking zero items, but here the output of taking zero items from anything is the empty list.

-We can use both of these definitions like:
+We can now use both of these definitions:
 ```prolog
 ?- drop(2, [1,2,3,4], Dropped).
 Dropped = [3, 4].